-Entrance to our program is based on the following criteria:
+PhD Student Admission to W.P.
+Carey Dept. of Management

-- A completed application for admission to graduate studies at ASU. - College transcripts showing grades received while pursuing all prior undergraduate degrees and graduate degrees. - Entrance examination scores.
-We prefer that you submit GMAT scores, but we will also consider GRE scores.
-Scores up to five years old (from the date of application) are acceptable.
-Applicants whose native/official language is not English must submit TOEFL, IELTS, or PTE scores.
-English proficiency test scores are only valid if taken within two years prior to the semester of application.
+- 1. Complete an application and pay application fee with ASU Graduate College here. - 2.
+Official transcripts, must include all prior degrees - 3.
+Prior academic performance records and related achievements - 4.
+Entrance examination scores.
+GMAT scores are preferred.
+However, we will consider GRE scores.
+Scores up to five years old, from the date of application are acceptable.
+Applicants whose

+Native or official language is not English must submit TOEFL, IELTS, or PTE scores.
+English proficiency test scores are only considered valid if taken within two years prior to the semester of application.

-- Three letters of reference from college faculty members, work colleagues, or other individuals who are able to appraise your personal interests, abilities, and the likelihood that you will successfully complete our Ph.D. program. - A written statement that discusses your personal career objectives, rationale for pursuing a Ph.D. in management in general and at ASU in particular, types of research and coursework you plan to pursue, and what you plan to do after receiving your Ph.D. - A resume or summary of your prior work experience, both paid and unpaid. - The prerequisites for admission to the Ph.D. program are a Bachelor's degree (in any field) and a computer literacy course (or equivalent experience).
+- 5. Three letters of reference from college faculty members, work colleagues, or other individuals who are able to appraise your personal interests, abilities, and the likelihood that you will successfully complete our Ph.D. program. - 6.
+A personal statement should be used to expand on prior accomplishments or any applicable activities mentioned on resume, discuss your career objectives, rationale for pursuing a Ph.D. in management, research and coursework you plan to pursue, and why you would like to pursue Arizona State University. - 7.
+A resume or summary of your prior work experience, both paid and unpaid. - 8.
+The prerequisites for admission to the Ph.D. program are a Bachelor's degree as well as a computer literacy course, or equivalent experience.
 Although a prior graduate degree is not required for admission, previous Master's or Ph.D. level work will be considered a plus during the committee's consideration for admission.

 The Department Ph.D.
-Committee, which consists of four to six faculty members in the department, screens the applications.
-Applicants passing the initial screening will be called for a phone interview.
-Members of the committee may also have follow-up communication with letter of reference writers.
-In reviewing applications, the committee considers the entire profile of the applicant, including standardized test scores, transcripts, experience, the personal statement, and letters of recommendation.
-Because of the highly individualized nature of Ph.D. training and the importance of mentorship, we place particular emphasis on the fit between what our program offers, both in terms of content that is taught in our seminars and the research interests of faculty who are available to work with doctoral students, and an applicant's research and teaching interests.
+Committee consists of four to six faculty members in the department that will screen all applications.
+Applicants that pass the initial screening will be called for a phone interview.
+In reviewing applications, the committee considers the entire profile of the applicant.
+Due to the highly individualized nature of Ph.D. training and the importance of mentorship, we place particular emphasis on the fit between what our program offers (content taught in our seminars and the research interests of faculty available to work with doctoral students) as well as the applicants' research and teaching interests.
 The Ph.D.
-Committee then makes admission recommendations to the Chair of the department, and, if approved, the admittance recommendation is forwarded to ASU Graduate College for approval.
+Committee then makes admission recommendations to the Chair of the department, and, if approved, the admittance recommendation is forwarded to ASU Graduate College for further approval.
 After Graduate College admits the applicant, the Chair of the department writes a letter to the applicant that outlines an offer of financial support.

 We only consider applications in the fall/early winter for admittance in August; we do not have a rolling deadline.
 We normally admit two to four students per year to preserve a low faculty-to-student ratio.
-Our admissions procedures conform to the equal opportunity and affirmative action policies of ASU.
+Our admissions procedures conform to the egual opportunity and affirmative action policies of ASU.